medusa2112/HealiosHealth/replit.md

-# Wild Nutrition E-commerce Application
+# E-commerce Application

 ## Overview
-This project is a full-stack e-commerce application for Wild Nutrition, a premium supplement company.
+This project is a full-stack e-commerce application for a premium supplement company.
 It aims to provide a modern, accessible, and high-performance online shopping experience.
 Key capabilities include product browsing, shopping cart functionality, secure checkout, and comprehensive product information.
-The business vision is to establish a robust digital storefront that effectively showcases Wild Nutrition's product range, emphasizing their "nutrition without the nonsense" philosophy and Food-Grown® difference, while expanding market reach in regions like South Africa.
-The project also focuses on environmental responsibility through initiatives like The Ocean Cleanup partnership.
+The business vision is to establish a robust digital storefront that effectively showcases the product range, emphasizing quality nutrition products, while expanding market reach in regions like South Africa.
+The project also focuses on environmental responsibility through sustainability initiatives.

 ## User Preferences
 Preferred communication style: Simple, everyday language.